chidicfc/delivery_service/README.md

-# Bloom & Wild Backend Test

-Hello and welcome to the Bloom & Wild coding exercise!

-Please read through the introduction below and complete the Tasks.

-When you have finished please raise a PR and email gideon@bloomandwild.com.
-If you have any questions along the way feel free to drop her an email too.

-## Introduction

-In this exercise you will be building a backend system to process customer orders and provide data to frontend clients via an API.
-We have provided a skeleton rails app to get you started, please familiarise yourself with the existing application structure before getting started.

-Here is a brief overview of the existing models in the application:
-- **Bouquet**: This is a representation of a Bouquet of flowers that is available for ordering / delivery.
-- **Order**: This is a simple representation of a customer order.
-The customer can choose the date of their first delivery as `first_delivery_date`.
-- **OrderType**: Customers can choose either a "Single delivery" or a "3 month bundle".
-In the future, we may expand this to other order types.
-- **Delivery**: An individual delivery to a recipient.
-An Order can have one or more Deliveries.
-- **ShippingOption**: Customers can choose different options for shipping, which may be free or charged.

-For the purposes of this exercise, we are not concerned with delivery addresses.

-## What We'll be looking for:

-* A clean and simple solution
-* Done in a conventional way
-* With solid test coverage

-You are welcome to change any part of the existing skeleton app if your solution requires it.

 ## Getting started

 Once you've got this skeleton rails app up and running visit http://localhost:3000 and use the simple UI to create an order.
 Remember to seed the database first.